AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 1. Using your access credentials, upload your data to the Blob container.
 1. Work with Adobe Consulting Services get your data mapped to the [Consumer ExperienceEvent schema](#cee-schema) and ingested into [!DNL Intelligent Services].

-### Adobe Analytics preparation (Customer AI)
+### Adobe Analytics data preparation

-Customer AI natively supports Adobe Analytics data.
-To use Adobe Analytics data, you must map your data to the supported data types the same way you would with the CEE schema.
-Visit the [Customer AI input documentation](./customer-ai/input-output.md) for more information on supported data types.
+Customer AI and Attribution AI natively support Adobe Analytics data.
+To use Adobe Analytics data, follow the steps outlined in the documentation to set up an [Analytics source connector](../../sources/tutorials/ui/create/adobe-applications/analytics.md).

+Once the source connector is streaming your data into Experience Platform, you are able to select Adobe Analytics as a data source followed by a dataset during your Customer AI configuration.
+All of the required schema fields and mixins are automatically created during the connection set up.
+You do not need to ETL (Extract, Transform, Load) the datasets into the CEE format.

+>[!IMPORTANT]
+>
+>The Adobe Analytics connector take up to four weeks to backfill data.
+If you recently set up a connection you should verify that the dataset has the minimum length of data required for Customer or Attribution AI.
+Please review the historical data sections in [Customer AI](./customer-ai/input-output.md#data-requirements) or [Attribution AI](./attribution-ai/input-output.md#data-requirements), and verify you have enough data for your prediction goal.

+### Adobe Audience Manager data preparation (Customer AI only)

+Customer AI natively supports Adobe Audience Manager data.
+To use Audience Manager data, follow the steps outlined in the documentation to set up an [Audience Manager source connector](../../sources/tutorials/ui/create/adobe-applications/audience-manager.md).

+Once the source connector is streaming your data into Experience Platform, you are able to select Adobe Audience Manager as a data source followed by a dataset during your Customer AI configuration.
+All of the required schema fields and mixins are automatically created during the connection set up.
+You do not need to ETL (Extract, Transform, Load) the datasets into the CEE format.

+>[!IMPORTANT]
+>
+>If you recently set up a connector you should verify that the dataset has the minimum length of data required.
+Please review the historical data section in the [input/output documentation](./customer-ai/input-output.md) for Customer AI, and verify you have enough data for your prediction goal.

 ### [!DNL Experience Platform] data preparation

-If your data is already stored in [!DNL Platform], follow the steps below:
+If your data is already stored in [!DNL Platform] and not streaming through the Adobe Analytics or Adobe AUdience Manager (Customer AI only) source connectors, follow the steps below.
+It is still recommended you understand the CEE schema if you plan to work with Customer AI.

 1. Review the structure of the [Consumer ExperienceEvent schema](#cee-schema) and determine whether your data can be mapped to its fields.
-1. Contact Adobe Consulting Services to help map your data to the schema and ingest it into [!DNL Intelligent Services], or [follow the steps in this guide](#mapping) if you want to map the data yourself.
+2. Contact Adobe Consulting Services to help map your data to the schema and ingest it into [!DNL Intelligent Services], or [follow the steps in this guide](#mapping) if you want to map the data yourself.

 ## Understanding the CEE schema {#cee-schema}